What is e-learning?

 popular courses where proof of mandatory training is required.
 Virtual College has developed its own tools to support

 our course content and learner tracking, called E>nable.
-Find out more about our Learning Management System here or call Paul on our support team on 01943 605976.
+Find out more about our Learning Management System here or call our support team on 01943 605976.

 Not everybody feels comfortable learning in a large group, especially if they find something hard to understand that co-workers have no problem with.
 E-learning allows each individual to tackle the subject at their own pace, with interactive tasks being set in place to ensure a thorough understanding throughout each module.